chrisbrasington/manga-downloader-sync/README.md

 `sources.txt` can support a flag to combine all chapters into a single file for thos manga that like to be a page or two a chapter

 > url, True

+## summary

+Summary will display both download and synced information.
+If device is absent, will inform.
+If only sync happens, will inform.

 ## run